Susdhor/Machine-Leaning-Project/README.md

 # Machine-Leaning-Project
-Data preparation.
-Exploratory data analysis(EDA) with ML Model Choose three different models and compare the results.
-Also create a NULL model that predicts by calculating the average as shown in the lesson.
-• There are different assumptions that apply to the different models.
-Are these assumptions met?
-Examine the data carefully.
-Can this justify how well or poorly the models work on predicting?
-You can do feature engineering, ie change the data, to achieve better results in the prediction.
+In this project, I played a key role in a project focused on data preparation, exploratory data analysis (EDA), and model selection.
+The project involved comparing the results of three different machine learning models, as well as a NULL model that predicted by calculating the average.
+My responsibilities included examining the data to ensure that the assumptions of each model were met and performing feature engineering to achieve better results in the prediction.

-• Select input features for the model and justify why.
-Here you should add more powder to the exploratory data analysis part.
-For example, are there outliers that need to be handled?
-Are the variables correlated?
-Make feature selection and see if you can achieve a better result.
+During the project, I carefully selected input features for the model and justified my choices by conducting thorough exploratory data analysis.
+This involved handling outliers, identifying variables that were correlated, and making a feature selection to achieve a better result.

-• Results of the prediction analysis.
-Develop several error metrics, plot results if appropriate for the model.
-Critically analyze the results of the modeling.
+To evaluate the effectiveness of the models, I developed several error metrics and plotted the results where appropriate.
+I then critically analyzed the results of the modeling to determine which model was the most effective for predicting outcomes.

+Overall, my contributions to this project resulted in a more accurate and efficient prediction model, which was used to drive data-informed decision making.